 We live in a fearful time, don’t we?
 There’s no shortage of things to be afraid of in our world.
-But have you stopped to ask yourself, what does the Bible say about fear?
-Thankfully it’s not silent.
+But have you stopped to ask yourself, how does faith and fear work?
+Or what does the Bible say about fear?
+Thankfully, we aren’t left hanging, it’s not silent.

-Let’s take a look at what the Bible says about fear and how we can deal with it.
+Let’s take a look at what does the Bible say about fear and how we can deal with it.

 To start I want to give you a glimpse of what the Bible says about fear.
 It’s important to start here before we look at what we can take away.

-You can find a complete list here: What the Bible Says About Fear
+You can find a complete list here: Bible Verses About Fear

 Here’s some I would highlight: 2 Timothy 1:7, 1 John 4:18, Joshua 1:9, Psalm 56:3-4, Psalm 34:4, Deuteronomy 31:6, John 14:27, Psalm 23:4, Psalm 27:1-14

 The above verses will give you a good summary of what the Bible says about fear.
-But I don’t just want to give you the verses, I want to break it down for you.
+But I don’t just want to give you the Bible verses about fear, I want to break it down for you.
+It’s helpful to know the answer to the question, what does the Bible say about fear?
+But we still need to know what that looks like in our life.
 Here are a few of the major ideas and themes of fear in the Bible.

 Fear Is Natural